datastax/spark-cassandra-connector/README.md

 Questions and requests for help may be submitted to the [user mailing list](http://groups.google.com/a/lists.datastax.com/forum/#!forum/spark-connector-user).

 ### Gitter
+Datastax is consolidating our chat resources to Slack at [DataStax Academy](#datastax-academy)

-[![Join the chat at https://gitter.im/datastax/spark-cassandra-connector](https://badges.gitter.im/datastax/spark-cassandra-connector.svg)](https://gitter.im/datastax/spark-cassandra-connector?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
+The gitter room will be shut down in the near future [![Join the chat at https://gitter.im/datastax/spark-cassandra-connector](https://badges.gitter.im/datastax/spark-cassandra-connector.svg)](https://gitter.im/datastax/spark-cassandra-connector?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ### IRC